 - What type of message will be most effective?

 Based on her analysis, she discovered that her target candidates would be strictly female.
 They weren’t on track to become a partner, were married with children, and wanted better work-life balance.
-Her research also paid off.
+Her research and clever marketing tactics also paid off.
 She placed over 10 attorneys.

 Thanks to the talent shortage, candidates are picky these days.
 Recruiters don't have much of a choice but to adopt new recruitment strategies, most of which fall into the marketing umbrella.
 But, thanks to the digital world, recruiters have countless marketing tools and information at their fingertips.
-So, get out there and leverage them.
+So, get out there and leverage these marketing tactics.
 Like, right now.

 Recruiting at Qualigence